sengirab/ngAutocomplete/README.md

 First thing to note, i've created this package to be as simple as possible.
 That's why i don't include any styling, this is so you could style it the way you want it.

 If you like the styling i did for the example .gif shown above, you can copy it from [here.](https://github.com/sengirab/ngAutocomplete/blob/master/src/styles.css)
+### Classes
+- .ng-autocomplete-dropdown
+- .ng-autocomplete-inputs
+- .ng-autocomplete-input
+- .ng-autocomplete-placeholder
+- .ng-autocomplete-dropdown-icon (.open)
+- .ng-dropdown (.open)
+- .dropdown-item

 # Responses !Important
 #### Response when selected